chigraph/chigraph/README.md

 # What is chigraph?
-Chigraph,  pronunced chai-graph, is a new systems programming language.
+Chigraph (pronunced chai-graph) is a new systems programming language.
 It's fast.
 It's scalable.
-And, more importantly, it's easy to learn.
-How does it achieve such goals?
-By scrapping the age-old standard of text (not entirely though).
+And, more importantly, it's easy to learn because it's visual.

 ![Screenshot](doc/screenshots/HelloWorld.png)